-The Mexican Tax Administration Service has delayed processing VAT refunds for companies operating in Mexico and the Company believes that the process for its Mexico subsidiary to receive VAT refunds may be delayed.
-As of December 31, 2021, the Company had \$24.1 million of Mexico VAT-related assets, of which \$8.6 million was recognized in prepaid expenses and other current assets and \$15.5 million was recognized in other assets within its consolidated balance sheet.
+The Mexican Tax Administration Service has delayed processing value-added tax, or VAT, refunds for companies operating in Mexico and the Company believes that the process for its Mexico subsidiary to receive VAT refunds may be delayed.
+As of December 31, 2022, the Company had \$23.2 million of Mexico VAT-related assets, of which \$15.1 million was recognized in prepaid expenses and other current assets and \$8.1 million was recognized in other assets within its consolidated balance sheet.
 This amount relates to VAT payments made over various periods and the Company believes these amounts are recoverable by refund or they may be applied against certain future tax liabilities.
 Effective January 1, 2019, a tax reform law changed the rules concerning possible use of VAT assets, specifically providing that, for VAT balances generated after December 31, 2018, those balances could not be offset against taxes other than VAT obligations currently due.
 The Company has not recognized any losses related to these VAT-related assets as the Company does not believe a loss is probable.